serhat-dirik/sample-universal-helmchart/README.md

 In the world of cloud-native development, Helm is the undisputed package manager for Kubernetes.
 It allows developers and operators to package, configure, and deploy applications onto any Kubernetes cluster.
 But "any" Kubernetes cluster is a broad term.
 While the Kubernetes API provides a standard, different distributions can have unique features and security postures.

 Nowhere is this more apparent than with Red Hat OpenShift.
-As a fully CNCF-certified Kubernetes distribution, OpenShift guarantees API compatibility but builds upon that foundation with a hardened, enterprise-grade security model that can initially challenge unprepared Helm charts.[1]
+As a fully CNCF-certified Kubernetes distribution, OpenShift guarantees API compatibility but builds upon that foundation with a hardened, enterprise-grade security model that can initially challenge unprepared Helm charts.

 This guide will walk you through the common challenges and best practices for creating a single, intelligent Helm chart that deploys flawlessly on both vanilla Kubernetes and Red Hat OpenShift.
 We'll provide a complete, production-ready example that you can publish to your own GitHub repository.